mjsalerno/UnoBot/README.md

 3. run `mvn package` (you will have to cd to UnoBot's directory)
 4. run `UnoBot-1.0-SNAPSHOT-jar-with-dependencies.jar` using the `java -jar ./target/UnoBot-1.0-SNAPSHOT-jar-with-dependencies.jar` command

+## Building with Docker
+1. docker build . -t unobot
+2. docker run unobot
+3. ???
+Environment variables to come for configuring the docker run
 ### values in the config file

         Server - if no value given it will default to localhost